 The Story/The Direction:

 You get a very strong performance from Renner as Lambert.
 Sheridan's writing makes him a great character to follow throughout the film.
-He is action packed but also has a tortured backstory that scars him for the entire film.
-Olsen as Banner does decent with the role she is given and can clearly act well.
-There is some decent chemistry between these two that was shown intially in Marvel's Avengers: Age of Ultron, and Captain America: Civil War and it shows further more here.
+He is action-packed but also has a tortured backstory that scars him for the entire film.
+Olsen as Banner does decently with the role she is given and can clearly act well.
+There is some decent chemistry between these two that was shown initially in Marvel's Avengers: Age of Ultron, and Captain America: Civil War and it shows furthermore here.
 I really enjoyed the dark sense of humor that Ben (Greene), the head of police, has and his interactions with the two main stars.
 Another thing that I enjoyed from Sheridan with his casting is that he got actual Native Americans to play the parts.
 There were a good amount of small roles that could open a lot of further acting opportunities for them.

 Rating: 3.0/5.0 bowties

 What did you all think of the film?
 Let me know in the comments section.

 If you want to read my other reviews, click on my logo at the end of the review.